Particular/docs.particular.net/samples/custom-transport/sample.md

 This sample show how to build a Transport using the file system as a data store.

 DANGER: This is for learning purposes only and NOT for use in production.

+**This sample requires Visual Studio 2017.**

 ## Sample Structure